 UPSC Civil Services Mains Exam has Law as one of the Optional Subjects with two papers (Optional Paper I and Paper II).
 The IAS Exam has three stages- Preliminary, Mains and Interview.
 Mains stage has nine papers, including two papers of optional subject.

 This article provides you with the UPSC Law syllabus for optional.
+For other optional subjects’ syllabus, refer to the UPSC Notification provided in the linked article.

 Law is one of the optional choices that greatly influence the chances of success both in Prelims and UPSC Mains.
 This is because it is possible to score very well in Law if you have prepared well for General Studies and read up on Law related topics.
 Law as an optional subject is a popular choice among UPSC aspirants with a background in law, finance, international trade, administration and management.
 Its popularity stems from the UPSC Syllabus, which has a very large overlap between General Studies and Law.
 This means that the effort made for preparation for one subject also pays off in the other, increasing the chances of success.